HexaCluster/pg_utl_smtp/README.md

 PostgreSQL extension to add compatibility to Oracle UTL_SMTP package.

-This extension uses `plperlu` stored procedures using Net::SMTP to provide the procedures of the UTL_SMTP package.
+This extension uses `plperlu` stored procedures based on the `Net::SMTP` Perl module to provide the procedures of the UTL_SMTP package.

 More information about the Oracle UTL_SMTP package can be found [here](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/UTL_SMTP.html)